thpongue/rockpaperscissors/docs/artifacts.md

 	- [] unsorted
 		- have e2e running on watch in phantom
 		- sass messing up wrecks watch and js sometimes does it too - dunno why though
-		- why do i have the module('app'); code in setupMocks?
 		- consider symlinking back end and front end into one location
 		- full build isn't closing
 		- back-end needs a dummy version of all dependencies